abhyudit309/ocs2/README.md

  ```

 Then
-* To run the 7 DOF Kinova Gen 3 arm with the Robotiq-2F-85 gripper:
+* To run the 7 DoF Kinova Gen 3 arm with the Robotiq-2F-85 gripper:

    ```bash
    roslaunch ocs2_mobile_manipulator_ros manipulator_kinova_gen3_robotiq_2f_85.launch
    ```

-* To run the 7 DOF Kinova Gen 3 arm with the Robotiq-2F-85 gripper on a unicycle base:
+* To run the 7 DoF Kinova Gen 3 arm with the Robotiq-2F-85 gripper on a unicycle base:

    ```bash
    roslaunch ocs2_mobile_manipulator_ros manipulator_kinova_gen3_robotiq_2f_85_platform_v1.launch
    ```

-* To run the 7 DOF Kinova Gen 3 arm with the Robotiq-2F-85 gripper on a mobile base with 4 caster wheels:
+* To run the 7 DoF Kinova Gen 3 arm with the Robotiq-2F-85 gripper on a mobile base with 4 caster wheels:

    ```bash
    roslaunch ocs2_mobile_manipulator_ros manipulator_kinova_gen3_robotiq_2f_85_platform_v2.launch